 The terms Genotype and phenotype may sound similar but there is a huge difference between genotype and phenotype.
 The genotype is a set of genes in DNA responsible for unique trait or characteristics while the phenotype is the physical appearance or characteristic of an organism.

 The human genetic code could be found by their genotype.
-It determines which traits or characteristic to show.
-Organisms with the same genotype do not necessarily look similar.
-Behaviour and appearance change periodically.
-Meanwhile, organisms that look same do not have the same genotype.
-The identification of genotype could be only done by the process of biological test and could not be identified through observations.
+It determines the traits which will be expressed.
+Organisms that look same do not have the same genotype.
+Genotype can be determined by biological tests.

 Also Read: Genetics